You have the power to improve how you sound when you speak.

 they have no idea that there are patterns they can learn,

-of the rhythm that native speakers use automatically.
+the rhythm and melody that English speakers use automatically.

 You don’t have to spend months or years analyzing accents or piecing bits of knowledge together to master stress patterns.